QuickBooks Blog

 payments

-Accepting advance payments: What is advance billing?
+Accepting advance payments: What is advance billing and when to do it

 If you’re interested in trying this billing method, but don’t know where to start, we have you covered.
-In this guide, we’ll cover what advance billing is, the benefits of this billing method, and how to process advance payment.
+In this guide, we’ll cover what advance billing is, the benefits of this billing method, and how to process advance payments.

 What is an advance payment?

-An advance payment is a type of payment that is made before a service has been rendered.
-With advance billing, invoices are sent to clients before the project has been completed.
+An advance payment is a type of payment made before a service has been rendered.
+With advance billing, invoices are sent to clients before the project is completed.
 Advance payments can be a deposit, partial payment, or full lump sum.
-For example, progress payments—partial payment for work that’s been completed so far—can be a type of advance payment.

 There may be several reasons for charging advance payment: